KENNETH & GABRIEL

 Is Mérida safe?

 Yes!
 Mérida is widely considered one of the safest cities in Mexico and one of the safest cities in the Americas.
-In fact, it has a lower crime index than all the cities our guests are traveling from (seriously!)
+In fact, it has a lower crime index than all the cities our guests are traveling from.
+Several factors contribute to this:

 - Very little organized crime activity in the region